PeterWofford/ZR_AB/game_v_0.0/readme.md

-# Simple Square Trajectory Example
+# ZR trajectory project

-This example is meant to be a quick introduction to the Astrobee API Development.
+This project is based off an example meant to be a quick introduction to the Astrobee API Development.
 This project has been wrote to be independent of the API source.
 In order to do that we use jar libraries to import the code for the Astrobee API and Freeflyer ROS messages.

 *Note the APIs may change in time.
 Ensure to have the ultimate version of the jar libraries.*